Confederación Nacional del Trabajo: Structure

-Union sections

-Union sections are assemblies of union workers who work in the same work centre or small business.
-The assembly of the union section chooses a delegation for the union section, which is usually rotated and which will represent the opinions of the union section in meetings with other entities, although it does not have decision-making powers.

-Committees and secretaryships

-The assembly chooses a committee to carry out routine or administrative duties that do not require the discussion of all members; the committee does not have decision-making powers.
-Committees can organise themselves through different departments, including propaganda, culture and archives; press and information; treasury and economic affairs; legal and prisoner advocacy; union action; social action; and general secretariat.
-The number of secretaryships can vary, sometimes two or more overlapping on a single one if considered necessary.
-Delegations from the union sections of the branch businesses are also part of the committee.

-Federations and confederations

 Unlike organizations that are organized from the top down, the CNT organises itself in an anarchistic fashion, from the bottom up, through different levels of confederations, following the Principle of Federation.
 The reason for favoring this structure is intended to limit homogeneity in committees, and keep them from having politics or programs.
 It is also intended to minimize the power of individuals who may be more active in the organization.

-Local and comarcal federations

 The different industry and various posts unions of a particular municipality constitute the local federation of unions that are coordinated by means of a local committee which has the same characteristics and powers as the union committees.
 The local committee is selected in the local plenary assembly to which every industry and various posts union can send delegations with written agreements previously adopted in their assembly.
 CNT has Local Federations in Madrid, Barcelona, Granada, and Seville.
-In turn, the unions of neighbouring municipalities can group together into a comarcal federation.

-Regional confederations

-A regional confederation brings together several local unions within a geographic regional zone.
-The structure is the same again: a regional committee with a secretary general and the rest of the Secretariats in a regional plenary to which the local unions send delegations with written agreements previously made in the assembly.
-The regional division of the CNT has undergone changes through time.